Black Sun Press: Expand press

 They rented space above Roger Lescaret's print shop at 2, rue Cardinal.
 The books were handmade, "lavishly bound, typographically impeccable" versions of unusual books that interested them, like The Fall of the House of Usher by Edgar Allan Poe with illustrations by Alastair (Baron Hans Henning Voigt).
 They printed a Hindu "Love Book," and letters sent to Harry’s cousin, Walter Berry, by Henry James.
 Harry chose the titles and Caresse edited the books.
 Both selected the typeface, margins, and so forth.
 Harry created the bindings, boxes, and ribbons in expensive state-of-the art materials made by Babout.

 The Crosbys published a number of eminent 20th century authors before they became well-known, including D. H. Lawrence and James Joyce, both of whom were friends of Crosbys.
 Additional authors published by the Black Sun Press include Kay Boyle, whose first book Short Stories was published by Black Sun.
 Other authors included Ezra Pound, Archibald MacLeish, Ernest Hemingway, Eugene Jolas and Oscar Wilde.

-Support experimental writing
+Support of experimental writing

 In 1927, they became editors of poet Eugene Jolas' quarterly literary Journal transition, an outlet for experimental writing that featured the most modern, surrealist, and other linguistically innovative writing.
 They were frequent visitors to Shakespeare and Company, a bookshop founded by Sylvia Beach.
 They sold their collection of Kay Boyle's short stories through Shakespeare and Company.

 In 1928, Harry and Caresse changed the name of the press to the Black Sun Press in keeping with Harry's fascination with the symbolism of the sun.
 The press rapidly gained notice for publishing beautifully bound, typographically flawless editions of unusual books.
 They took exquisite care with the books they published, choosing the finest papers and inks.